konsulting/porter/README.md

 Porter is developed using [Laravel-Zero](https://laravel-zero.com/).

 Contributions are welcome.
-We are a small agency, so please be patient is your question or pull request need to wait a little.
+We are a small agency, so please be patient if your question or pull request need to wait a little.

 ## Installation